ZN-Team/.github/aoh-response/web_instructions.md

-Here’s a setup instruction guide for the `ar2-web` project based on the provided `package.json` and your additional details:

----

 # AR2 Web Setup Guide

 Welcome to the setup guide for the **AR2 Web** project.
 Follow these instructions to get the project up and running on your local machine.